mpatacchiola/blog/_posts/2016-12-23-dissecting-reinforcement-learning-3.markdown

 $$ U(s_{t}) = U(s_{t}) + \alpha \delta_{t} e_{t}(s) \qquad  \text{for all } s \in S $$

-To better understand the difference between TD(0) and T(λ) I build a 4x3 grid world where the **reward is zero** for all the states but the two terminal states.
+To better understand the difference between TD(0) and TD(λ) I build a 4x3 grid world where the **reward is zero** for all the states but the two terminal states.
 The **utility matrix** is initialised with **zeros**.
 The episode I will take into account contains five visits, the robot starts at state (1,1) and it arrives at the charging station (4,3) following the optimal path.

 ![Reinforcement Learning TD(0) vs TD(lamda) update rule]({{site.baseurl}}/images/reinforcement_learning_model_free_passive_td_comparing_td_zero_td_lambda_update_rule.png){:class="img-responsive"}

-The results of the update for TD(0) and T(λ) are the same (zero) along all the visit but the last one.
+The results of the update for TD(0) and TD(λ) are the same (zero) along all the visit but the last one.
 When the robot reaches the charging station (reward +1.0) the update rule returns a positive value.
 In TD(0) the result is propagated only to the previous state (3,3).
-In  T(λ) the result is propagated back to all the previous states thanks to the eligibility traces.
+In  TD(λ) the result is propagated back to all the previous states thanks to the eligibility traces.
 The decay value of the traces gives more weight to the last states.
 As I told you the utility traces mechanism helps to speed up the convergence.
-It is easy to understand why if you consider that in our example TD(0) needs five episodes in order to reach the same results of T(λ).
+It is easy to understand why if you consider that in our example TD(0) needs five episodes in order to reach the same results of TD(λ).

 ![Reinforcement Learning TD(0) update rule propagation]({{site.baseurl}}/images/reinforcement_learning_model_free_passive_td_zero_update_rule_propagation.png){:class="img-responsive"}